BookerLoL/JLibrary/src/main/nlp/stemmers/readme.md

 # What are Stemmers?

-Stemmers will take a word and reduce it to their stem/root word form. <br>
+Stemmers will take a word as input and reduce it's stem/root word form. <br>
 In otherwords, the word will be transformed into a smaller form of the word.
 <br>It's important to note that stemmers are based on rules and they are not perfect.

-# About

-Fully functionally stemmers that I implemented using existing algorithm specifications.
-These implementations have been tested with a large input of test words with their correct stems.

-There is a simple testing class along with test files that are included if you do make changes and need to make sure you didn't introduce any unintentional bugs.

-There are plenty of optimizations to improve the speed but I focused more on readability to ensure whoever reads the code can follow along how the algoriths are suppose to work and make modifications.

 # Setup

-- **Important** ensure that the project handles UTF-8 BEFORE USING THE FILES otherwise encodings will get messed up due to changing encoding settings.
+- **Important** ensure that the project handles UTF-8 BEFORE USING THE FILES otherwise encodings will get messed up due to changing character encodings.
   - **Eclipse**
     - Click on Project -> Properties -> Resource -> "Text File Encoding" to Other (UTF-8) -> Apply and Close
   - **VSCode**